A hidden sewer issue can cost thousands after you move in. So it’s fair to ask: Should I get a sewer inspection before buying a house?

 Aging and Corroded Pipes

 In older homes, the sewer pipes might be made from materials that corrode over time or are no longer up to code.
+Older properties often have sewer lines that have reached the end of their useful life and are more likely to collapse or crack.
 Knowing the material of your sewer pipes can help determine the urgency of replacement or maintenance.

 Previous Repairs